folio-org/folio-install/runbooks/single-server/README.md

 git clone https://github.com/folio-org/folio-install
 cd folio-install
 git checkout q1-2019
+cd runbooks/single-server
 ```

 The default procedure will create a VirtualBox VM based on this [Vagrantfile](Vagrantfile), running a generic Ubuntu Xenial OS, with 11 GB RAM and 2 CPUs.
 Port 9130 of the guest will be forwarded to port 9130 of the host, and port 80 of the guest will be forwarded to port 3000 of the host.
-The `folio-install` directory on the host will be shared on the guest at the `/vagrant` mount point.
+The `folio-install/runbooks/single-server` directory on the host will be shared on the guest at the `/vagrant` mount point.

 2. Decide between platform-core and platform-complete